Katie-Marie/Artyom/README.md

 Artyom is tool which takes a batch of audio files and transcribes them into their native language as well as creating a translation into english.

 Intended use of this tool: Download a bunch of podcasts in foreign languages, upload them to Google bucket and run this script to transcribe them.
 After listening to the podcasts I can then come back and read the transcripts to see what I missed.
 Often there will be an interesting podcast in the language you are trying to learn but no transcripts/translations available.
-And there are some languages with very few learning materials available so you can use tools that scrap the audio from video content and then run this script.
+It's also useful when you are trying to learn a language with very few learning materials available.

 To use this tool you will require:
 - a Google Cloud Project